MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 ## Known limitations

-* Virtual network resources with deployed clusters do not support the [move to a new resource group or subscription](/azure/azure-resource-manager/management/move-resource-group-and-subscription) operation.
+* Virtual network resources with deployed clusters don't support the [move to a new resource group or subscription](/azure/azure-resource-manager/management/move-resource-group-and-subscription) operation.
-* Public IP address resources used for the cluster engine or the data management service do not support the move to a new resource group or subscription operation.
+* Public IP address resources used for the cluster engine or the data management service don't support the move to a new resource group or subscription operation.